SungardAS/condensation/README.md

     https://s3-us-west-1.amazonaws.com/MYBUCKETv2/infra_core/vpc.template
     https://s3-us-east-1.amazonaws.com/MYEASTBUCKETv2/infra_core/subnet.template

-The URL will always reference other templates deployed within the same bucket.
+With the help of Handlebars the URL will always reference the template deployed within the same bucket.

-Options have now been added to use partials and deploy assets (scripts, configurations) alongside templates.

 ## Use